juristr/fabiangosebrink.github.io/_posts/2016-08-27-how-to-set-up-angular-2-and-webpack-in-visual-studio-with-asp-net-core.md

 Why did we all this and if the wwwroot-folder is the one to be served to the client&#8230;why are we doing all this?

 This is where webpack comes into play.
 We will configure webpack now to build our application into the wwwroot folder.
-Let&#8217;s do this&#8230;
+Let's do this&#8230;

 <p class="projectTitle">
   Lets add a webpack.config.js file to the root of the project.
 (Make sure you have the <a href="https://visualstudiogallery.msdn.microsoft.com/5497fd10-b1ba-474c-8991-1438ae47012a">WebPack Task Runner Extension</a> installed) .